microsoft/tolerant-php-parser/README.md

 }
 ```

-> Note: The API is still a work in progress, and will evolve according to user feedback.
+> Note: [the API](ApiDocumentation.md) is not yet finalized, so please file issues let us know what functionality you want exposed,
+and we'll see what we can do!
+Also please file any bugs with unexpected behavior in the parse tree.
+We're still
+in our early stages, and any feedback you have is much appreciated :smiley:.

 ## Design Goals
 * Error tolerant design - in IDE scenarios, code is, by definition, incomplete.
 In the case that invalid code is entered, the